nocodenation/liquid-playground/README.md

 > This can be done with the following command: `./logs.sh`
 > or with docker command: `docker compose logs -f`

+## Included Processors

+This repository comes with a pre-built Python processor:

+### AttributesFromJSON

+Located in `python_extensions/AttributesFromJSON`, this processor creates FlowFile attributes from a JSON object.

+- **Input**: Accepts JSON either as raw text (via "JSON Text" property) or from a file (via "JSON File Path" property).
+- **Output**: Attributes named after the JSON keys.
+Nested objects are serialized as JSON strings.
+- **Usage**: Useful for parsing JSON configuration files or incoming JSON data to drive flow logic.

 ## Basic Usage

 ### Building the Image